ceramicskate0/SWELF/README.md

 # NOTES:
 Currenlty its in "testing" and Dev on my local machine.
 BUT whats being made public some time soon..maybe... will be something that almost anyone can impliment without TODO's built in.
 If all goes well and as expected if you can schedule a task your good.
 Actually I may give a how to.....maybe.

+# Usage:
+## ..\Config\*
+  DirectoriesToMonitor.conf
+    Place path to a directory to monitor (it will monitor all files of type .txt and .log only) FilesToMonitor.conf
+    Place full file path to file to monitor every time app is run Eventlog_with_PlaceKeeper.txt
+    Logname '=' EventID Number (if 1st run '1' can be used) Only change to number if you wish to have app rescan logs from begining ConsoleAppConfig.conf
+    Log_Collector={IPv4 of place to send xml of eventlog over port 514}

+## ..\Searchs\Search.txt
+  How to:
+     length':'{Minumum log length beofre its an event}
+     count':'{Term or statement to count}':'{Number of times in log before its a counted event}
+   Any combonation of the following as long as they are in order.
+     Term or statement to seatch for ','EventLogName','EventID

 # TODO:
 -Plugin to Powershell